ayush7898/Uber-Clone/Backend/README.md

 4. **Model**: The user model is defined in `models/user.model.js`.

 The route uses `express-validator` to validate the request body.
 The controller handles the request, calls the service to create the user, and returns a response.
 The service interacts with the model to create the user in the database.

+### POST /users/login

+#### Description
+This endpoint is used to log in an existing user.
+It requires the user's email and password.

+#### Request Body
+- `email` (string, required): The email of the user.
+Must be a valid email address.
+- `password` (string, required): The password of the user.
+Must be at least 6 characters long.

+#### Response
+- `token` (string): The JWT token for the authenticated user.
+- `user` (object): The authenticated user's details.
+- `message` (string): A success message indicating successful login.

+controller handles the request, calls the service to create the user, and returns a response.
+The service interacts with the model to create the user in the database.